sofiahuevo/PurrplingMod/README.md

 All listed NPCs can figth with sword! **Married spouse** grants additional buffs **+1 Luck** and **+1 Magnetic** radius

 For some NPCs listed above we're missing companion dialogues.
 You can help us and you can create it.
 How?
 Fork this repo and see [Dialogue wiki](https://github.com/purrplingcat/PurrplingMod/wiki/Dialogues).
 You can get inspiration [from code](https://github.com/purrplingcat/PurrplingMod/tree/master/PurrplingMod/assets/Dialogue).
 Are you created dialogues?
 Just send us a PR.

+## Adventure mode

+By default this mod is played in adventure mode.
+This mode brings quests and events to interaction with your companions.
+For enable companion asking you must reach **10 level of mines**, have granted access to **Adventurer's guild** and received **letter from Marlon with invitation** and seen **Adventure begins** event with Marlon.
+Then you can ask villagers to companion.
+Marlon's letter you will receive morning when you reached level 10 and you have an access to Adventurer's guild.
+You already reached level and you have access and you installed/updated this mod?
+You will receive letter morning immediately (must to go out from FarmHouse to receive it tomorrow).

+Worried about adventure mode?
+Do you want old companion functionality like was in alpha versions?
+Don't be sad, just **disable adventure mode** in [configuration](docs/guide/configuration.md).
+By disabling adventure mode you disable also all quest lines and companion events!

 ## Custom NPCs